cozy/cozy-stack/docs/apps.md

 [jobs documentation](./jobs.md).
 The `file` field should specify the service code run and the `type` field describe the code type (only `"node"` for now).

+## Resource caching

+To help caching of applications assets, we detect the presence of a unique identifier in the name of assets: a unique identifier is matched when the file base name contains a long hexadecimal subpart between '.', of at least 10 characters.
+For instance `app.badf00dbadf00d.js` or `icon.badbeefbadbeef.1.png`.

+With such a unique identifier, the asset is considered immutable, and a long cache-control is added on corresponding HTTP responses.

+We recommend the use of bundling tools like [webpack](https://webpack.github.io/) which offer the possibility to add such identifier on the building step of the application packages for all assets.

 ## Sources

 Here is the available sources, defined by the scheme of the source URL: